pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 There is no default MegaROM mapper configured, to enable one, one of the following options need to be supplied to the zcc command line:

-- `-pragma-define:MAPPER_ASCII16` - Emables the ASCII16 mapper
+- `-pragma-define:MAPPER_ASCII16` - Enables the ASCII16 mapper
-- `-pragma-define:MAPPER_ASCII8` - Emables the ASCII8 mapper
+- `-pragma-define:MAPPER_ASCII8` - Enables the ASCII8 mapper
-- `-pragma-define:MAPPER_KONAMI` - Emables the Konami without SCC mapper
+- `-pragma-define:MAPPER_KONAMI` - Enables the Konami without SCC mapper

 From a C usage perspective there's no difference between the various mappers.
 Different mappers may be cheaper to build in hardware, or support more memory.